Jickelsen/michelsen.se/content/photo/distanced-april-rock/index.md

 ---
 title: Distanced April - Rock
 subtitle: 7Artisans 50mm f/1.1 and speedboosted Canon lenses
 summary: Took a break over summer, but now I'm back to uploading again.
 April didn't rock but here is some rock.
-Many of these were taken just a short walk away, I'm very grateful to have such have beautiful nature just next door!
+Many of these were taken just a short walk away, I'm very grateful to have such beautiful nature just next door!
 tags:
 - Göteborg
 - Fujifilm